guhan/zerotociso/docs/GENERALSECURITY.md

 # General Security Information

+_Security can be expensive, but is most often less costly than the absence of security._

 ## Key Concepts
-### Layering
-Defense in depth, using multiple controls so if one fails the others will still work
+- Layering: Defense in depth, using multiple controls so if one fails the others will still work

-### Abstraction
-Classify objects for efficiency
+- Abstraction: Classify objects for efficiency

-### Data Hiding
-Hide data from access
+- Data Hiding: Hide data from access

-### Security through obscurity
-Intentionally hide something and hope it doesn't get found
+- Security through obscurity: Intentionally hide something and hope it doesn't get found

-### Encryption
-Intentionally hiding the meaning of something from intended recipients
+- Encryption: Intentionally hiding the meaning of something from intended recipients
+- Security Governance: implementation of a security solution and management method are tightly interconnected

 ## What is the CIA Triad?